hipremsoni/CODTECH_TASK2/README.md

 ![image](https://github.com/user-attachments/assets/b27503b2-9ecb-436e-a738-c7f27ecce8b1)
 ![image](https://github.com/user-attachments/assets/642a7e93-afa0-42cf-afec-dca12106f875)

-- Now you see we got columns of databases.
+-  you see we got columns of database.

 - step 5 : Retrieve data from the pass column using the following command.